 Enthusiasm, cash, blankets, an open mind and – most importantly – instruments: bongos, tambourines, guitars, recorders, kazoos, whistles, drums, cymbals.
 You get the picture.
 All are acceptable and welcome.

 Bottles, cans or coolers, as they are not allowed in the park.
 Remember, this event raises money for charity and local non-profits will be stationed throughout the park selling hot and cold food, water, beer, lemonade and other memorabilia.
 So support the local Austin community and plan to purchase food and drink items at the park.

 Looking to volunteer?
-Reach out to Friends of the Forest Foundation at email@example.com to help with park preparations, manning game stations, crowd control and more.
+Sign up for notifications to help with park preparations, manning game stations, crowd control and more.
 Otherwise, simply come and let your inner freak flag fly freely for Eeyore and support your local Austin charities.

 @jpino9 wants to know: